cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 - ``initialize()``: Initialize the Batch Sink.
 Guaranteed to be executed before any call to the plugin’s ``transform`` method.
 This is called by each executor of the job.
 For example, if the MapReduce engine is being used, each mapper will call this method.
-- ``destroy()``: Destroy any resources created by initialize.
+- ``destroy()``: Destroy any resources created by ``initialize``.
 Guaranteed to be executed after all calls to the plugin’s ``transform`` method have been made.
 This is called by each executor of the job.
   For example, if the MapReduce engine is being used, each mapper will call this method.
 - ``transform()``: This method will be called for every object that is received from the previous stage.
 The logic inside the method will transform the object to the key-value pair expected by the Batch Sink's output format.
-If you don't override this method, the incoming object is set as the Key and the Value is set to null.
+If you don't override this method, the incoming object is set as the key and the value is set to null.

 Example::